 Living with Heart Disease: A Guide for How to Thrive is an evidence-based program in the Calm Health app that helps to support users with depression and anxiety, unwind from stress, and feel empowered to navigate the challenges of life with heart disease.

 Developed by licensed clinical psychologist Dr. Alise Conner, the eleven-session program uses techniques drawn from cognitive behavioral therapy and acceptance and commitment therapy approaches.
 Listeners are taught techniques to relax quickly and shape their feelings, thoughts, and behaviors, to support the individual’s mental and physical health.
+For employers, programs like this can complement traditional disease management and wellness offerings by giving employees accessible tools they can use between medical visits.

 The tools offered in the program may be relevant to other heart conditions, including the larger family of CVD, such as stroke, heart failure, valve disease, and heart rhythm disorders, and can be accessed immediately.
+This type of digital resource can fit naturally into an integrated health strategy that supports employees and covered family members living with heart disease.

 A strategic approach to employee mental health and well-being

 Nearly 80% of large employers (79%) are making mental health access a top priority in 2025, according to the Business Group on Health.
 They’re working to expand employee access to virtual and onsite counseling and eliminate out-of-network barriers to care.
+Many are also evolving toward an integrated health strategy that brings together mental health support, heart disease care, and broader workplace well-being initiatives.

 But employers also have an opportunity to connect mental health support to cardiovascular disease, diabetes, cancer, and other chronic conditions that are increasingly prevalent among workforces and driving up healthcare costs.
 As research increasingly uncovers the intricate mind–body connection, the need to bridge the gap between mental and physical health care will continue to become clearer.